 About the Museum

-Welcome to the Hudson River Museum, one of the preeminent cultural institutions in Westchester County and the New York Metropolitan area.
+Welcome to the Hudson River Museum, a preeminent cultural institution in Westchester County and the New York Metropolitan area.
 Situated on the banks of the Hudson River in Yonkers, New York, the HRM’s mission is to engage, inspire, and connect diverse communities through the power of the arts, sciences, and history.

 The Museum offers engaging experiences for every age and interest.
 Tour the permanent collection and dynamic exhibitions of American art that range from 19th-century Hudson River School paintings to contemporary art installations; and explore Gilded Age decorative arts in the period rooms of our historic home, Glenview, built in 1877, which is on the National Register of Historic Places.